CityOfNewYork/patterns-angular/README.md

 # Patterns Angular

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.1.
+It is a companion to the [generic installation guide for **NYCO Patterns Library**](https://nycopatterns.cityofnewyork.us/installation).

 # Angular + NYCO Patterns integration